chelsea6502/qmk/readme.md

 # Thock Conundrum Keyboard Firmware

 Preserved QMK fork for the Thock Conundrum keyboard (ARM ATSAM SAMD51G18A).

+Designed for long-term preservation.
+Fully self-contained with no online dependencies apart from Docker.

 ## Building